 There are lots of negative influencers of price, top among them being the legislative risk of the government banning or strictly regulating the Bitcoin businesses.

-The risk of Bitcoin network forking along several development paths is also something which would be able to undermine the price.
+The risk of Bitcoin network forking along several development paths is also something that would be able to undermine the price.

 Again, the coming up of a credible competitor, maybe with the backing of major (central) banks, could see Bitcoin lose market share in the nearest future.